Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[User-Guide]-Upgrade-from-v2.4.1-to-v3.0.0.md

 - Added support for `optional()` types in input variables
 - Updated policies with the latest fixes from the upstream [Azure/Enterprise-Scale](https://github.com/Azure/Enterprise-Scale) repository
 - Updated tag evaluation for connectivity and management resources, so `default_tags` are now merged with scope-specific tags
+- Updated `Deny-Public-IP` policy assignment to use the built-in policy for `Not allowed resource types`

 ### Fixed issues